nestybox/sysbox-ee/docs/usage.md

 The rationale for these rules is the following.

-Rule (1) ensures that the root user in the container will have correct permissions to access the bind mount.
+Rule (1) ensures that the root user in the system container will have correct permissions to access the bind mount.
 Sysvisor uses the Nestybox shiftfs module to do some magic here.

 Rule (2) is a security precaution.
-It reduces the chances of a malicious program inside the container from compromising security in the host system.
+It reduces the chances of a malicious program inside the system container from compromising security in the host system.

 ### With Docker userns-remap